bibinvargheset/precise_scheduler/docs/exception-handling.rst

 Exception Handling
 ##################

-Schedule doesn't catch exceptions that happen during job execution.
-Therefore any exceptions thrown during job execution will bubble up and interrupt schedule's run_xyz function.
+precise_scheduler doesn't catch exceptions that happen during job execution.
+Therefore any exceptions thrown during job execution will bubble up and interrupt precise_scheduler's run_xyz function.

 If you want to guard against exceptions you can wrap your job function in a decorator like this: